 The Policy on the Responsible and Ethical use of Computing & Information Technology Resources is available in its entirety on the King website under Information Technology.
-Copies are also available in the Student Affairs Office.
 Additional use and guidelines for the King University computer network is located in the King University Student Handbook.